 Column Code Size Reduction in Table 3 shows the size reduction achieved by all transformations, compared with Jax, JRed, and ProGuard.
 Specifically, Column JShrink-C shows the size reduction when enabling the checkpoint feature to automatically reverse failure-inducing transformations.
 When applying all transformations together, JSHRINK can reduce a project by up to 46.8% (14.2% on average).
 Checkpointing only has a minimal impact on size reduction (0.9% less reduction) while achieving 100% semantic preservation.
 JRed has the smallest size reduction (13% on average).
 This is because JRed only supports two kinds of transformations, method removal and class removal.
 Though both Jax and JSHRINK support the same set of transformations, Jax achieves a larger size reduction, 17.0% in comparison to 14.2% in JSHRINK for two reasons.
 First, JSHRINK retains dynamically called methods and loaded methods.
 Second, JSHRINK partially debloats reference-only classes, while Jax completely removes them.

-ProGuard crashes on two projects due to a known bug while performing partial evaluation on strings [3].
-Compared with JSHRINK, ProGuard reduces code more aggressively (33.8% on average) because it performs static reference-based analysis, producing a smaller set of reachable methods.
-However, Pro-Guard causes 6X more test failures than JShrink, as elaborated in the next section.
+ProGuard crashes on two projects due to a known bug while performing partial evaluation on strings [5].
+Compared with JSHRINK, ProGuard reduces code more aggressively (33.8% on average).
+A main reason is that it performs static reference-based analysis, producing a smaller set of reachable methods.
+Indeed, for some projects (e.g., jvm-tools and gwt-cal), ProGuard achieves significantly more code reduction than JSHRINK without breaking any tests.
+However, in general, ProGuard causes 6X more test failures than JShrink, as elaborated in the next section.